 Your goal is to plan and design the system and then let your employees work the system.
 Develop the recipe and then let the employees do the cooking!
 Get out of the hot kitchen.
 Educate employees on their roles and function and according to the system, and let them work.
 Once defined and documented, processes, policies, and practices should be the detailed guide.

-Use your resources.
-A coach, and employees, can have you identify and document the processes, procedures and policies necessary to achieve more effective, and streamlined operations.
+Use your resources!
+A coach, or sometimes employees, can have you identify and document the processes, procedures, and policies necessary to achieve more effective, and streamlined operations.
 You need to get frank feedback at this stage to ensure that you have an effective business model laid out first before you start documenting your business system.
 A great place to start with customers’ perceived needs.
-And then work backwards re-designing your business so that it consistently and predictably fulfills the promises made to a customer during the selling process.
+And then work backward re-designing your business so that it consistently and predictably fulfills the promises made to a customer during the selling process.
 Next, be sure all your back-office processes (accounting, finance, HR, technology, administration, etc.) are in alignment to effectively support the operations of the company.
 Design or repair any processes that are missing or faulty.

 Routine work should be systematized and only exceptions should be dealt with on an ad hoc or improvised basis.
 A system should eliminate arbitrary work and discretion.

 Develop employee discipline to follow the system, but also allow the freedom and authority to handle the exceptions that do not fit neatly into the system.
 Over time, most potential problems and crises will be properly anticipated and converted into routine processes, which will reduce “fire drills.”